 What to Know about Biceps Tenodesis Surgery?

-If you believe you are showcasing symptoms of a biceps tendon tear, contact our clinic today to see an orthopedic surgeon to review your symptoms, and receive a proper diagnosis before completing a biceps tenodesis surgery.
+If you believe you are exhibiting symptoms of a biceps tendon tear, contact Dr. Thomas Gautsch MD and the team of medical experts at Southern Sports Medicine Institute today to see an orthopedic surgeon to review your symptoms and receive a proper diagnosis before completing a biceps tenodesis surgery.
+For more information, contact us today or schedule an appointment online.
 We have convenient locations for you in Gallatin, TN and Nashville, TN.

 Table of Contents: